 After getting a closer look, pinners either save the pin for later, or click through to your website, which is the ultimate goal for most brands.
 With Dash Hudson Pinterest Analytics, brands can easily understand what pins are driving each stage of engagement, and gather actionable insights to drive performance at each stage of the process.

 Pins are like a fine wine—they keep getting better with age.
 Unlike other social posts that are only relevant for a hot sec, pins have a lifespan of years.
 Identifying and measuring these pins over time is critical to demystify the success behind your Pinterest strategy.

-Boards, Dash Hudson’s eternally loved content segmentation tool, is fully loaded and ready for Pinterest.
-Not to be confused, DH Boards and Pinterest Boards are two different tools.
+Dash Hudson’s eternally loved content segmentation tool, Boards is fully loaded and ready for Pinterest.
+Not to be confused, Dash Hudson Boards and Pinterest Boards are two different tools.
 Pinterest Boards are for organizing your content on your Pinterest profile.
-DH boards allow brands to identify visual trends for top performing content, measure specific campaigns, even create benchmarks for different content pillars.
+Dash Hudson boards allow brands to identify visual trends for top performing content, measure specific campaigns, even create benchmarks for different content pillars.
 You’re welcome.

 Start by grouping all of your most clicked content to figure out what is stopping your audience mid scroll.
 Your holiday campaign?
 Put it in a board to create measurable benchmarks for the next one.
 Are lifestyle, product shots, or educational content working best for you?
 Create boards to surface what your audience wants, inform creative, and move the metrics that matter.

 Savvy marketers know that it’s time to take Pinterest to the next level, and dig deep on what is working, and most importantly, understand why.
 Interested?
 Reach out to our customer success team to get started.